20154654/civ-ipriot-smiley/knowledge_and_evidence.md

   1. **Defined Colors and Their Location:**

      1. Which colors are defined and in which class(s)?
-        > Your answer here
+        Colour YELLOW is defined in class Smiley.
+        In sense_hat.py  it is also defined in tuples (DEFAULT_RGB).
-     2. What type of variables hold these colors?
+     3. What type of variables hold these colors?
 Are the values expected to change during the program's execution?
 Explain your answer.
-        > Your answer here
+        The colour is defined in tuple.
+As tuple is immutable, the value is not expected to change.
-     3. Add the color blue to the appropriate class using the appropriate format and values.
+     4. Add the color blue to the appropriate class using the appropriate format and values.
+        BLUE = (0, 0, 255)

   2. **Usage of Color Variables:**

      1. In which classes are the color variables used?
-        > Your answer here
+        The color variables are used in Smiley, Happy and Sad.

   3. **Simple Method to Change Colors:**
   4. What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!
-     > Your answer here
+     > Y = self.BLUE in def __init__(self) in Smiley